rust-lang/rfcs/text/0000-cfg_attr-multiple-attrs.md

 configure away behind the same predicate today, you need to duplicate the entire predicate.
 And then when you read code that does this, you have to check the entire predicates with each other to make sure they're the same.
-By allowing multiple attributes, it removes that duplication and shows explicitly that the author wanted those attributes configured behind the same predicate.
+By allowing multiple attributes it removes that duplication and shows explicitly that the author wanted those attributes configured behind the same predicate.

 # Guide-level explanation